10.3 Support to youth work

 On this page

 There is no stand alone National Strategy on Youth Work in Romania.
-Youth work has rather been coupled to creating new opportunities for learning – especially within learning structures developed with the support of the non-formal education methodologies in the National Youth Strategy.
+Youth work has rather been coupled to creating new opportunities for learning - especially within learning structures developed with the support of the non-formal education methodologies in the Youth Strategy 2015-2020.

-In terms of providers of youth work, according to the existent occupational standard, the youth work services could be provided by the NGOs, the Youth Centers and Leisure Time Centers, The state institutions – namely by the District Councils on Youth and Sport or by the Students’ Cultural Centers.
+In terms of providers of youth work, according to the existent occupational standard, the youth work services could be provided by the NGOs, the Youth Centres and Leisure Time Centres, the state institutions - namely by the county directorates for youth or by the Students’ Cultural Centres.

 - Collecting information through the direct interaction with young people